DarrelNugget/Assignment-Architectural-Decisions/3-protected-payment.md

 **Options Considered**:
   * Select a payment method that targets only a single payment method like PayPal
-  * Select a multi-payment method that targets a wide audience range like Paypal, interact e-transfer venmo etc
+  * Select a multi-payment method that targets a wide audience range like Paypal, interact e-transfer Venmo, etc

 **Decision**:
   * The second decision seems like the best option to help with wider payment methods